miyendisa/min-max/README.md

 ## Minimum and Maximum Value

-### This program prints the entered numbers to the screen and finds the minimum and maximum value among the numbers.
+### This program prints the maximum and minimum value among the entered numbers.

 ---